Greenfield Opens Its New Office in Carmel!November 28, 2016

 Responding to the rising need in Monterey County for high quality legal representation in business litigation matters, we are pleased to announce the opening of our new office in Carmel to better serve our clients.

 Greenfield has been representing clients in Monterey, Salinas, and Carmel for over 25 years.
 “With our depth of talent, experience, and resources, we can handle cases that frankly overwhelm other firms,” says Managing Partner Stephanie Southwick.

 Greenfield Draa & Harrington LLP is a business litigation firm serving clients throughout Silicon Valley and the Bay Area.
 Our Silicon Valley office is located in San Jose, just blocks from the state, district, and bankruptcy courts.
-The firm handles complex business litigation as well as real estate, bankruptcy, family law, and elder abuse matters.
+The firm handles complex business litigation as well as real estate, bankruptcy, and elder abuse matters.